inkVerb/VIP/501/Lesson-02.md

 - SQLite
 - PostgreSQL
 - MariaDB (forked from MySQL by the original developers after MySQL was acquired by Oracle in 2009)

+SQL is a more secure, interactive alternative to XML, another way to store information data

 ## Optional Fix: If you have trouble logging in to MySQL
 ### This optional section requires a "sudoer" who can use `sudo`